mohit-thakur09/mohit-thakur09/README.md

-Hi!
-I'm Mohit Thakur, a dedicated full-stack developer with a passion for crafting robust web applications and a knack for tackling complex challenges."
+## Hi!
+I'm Mohit Thakur,

+A dedicated full-stack developer with a passion for crafting robust web applications and a knack for tackling complex challenges.

 My Tech Stack:
 - 💻 MERN (MongoDB, Express.js, React, Node.js)